RSKriegs/Projects-from-studies-/README.md

 Systemy baz danych - Database Systems

-The data for "Metody Ekonometryczne Raport" was gathered and scraped by myself using R code (that I however lost somewhere during formating my PC...)
+The data for "Metody Ekonometryczne Raport" was gathered and scraped by myself using R code (that I however lost somewhere while formatting my PC...) - it is an analysis of COVID-19 tests within countries with some macroeconomic variables added for 19.05.2020
 The data for "Metody Ekonometryczne Zaliczenie" was given by my lecturer and modified by myself